aquatints-old/lion-dry/README.md

 Ryan Dougherty is a sophomore at the Pennsylvania State University.
 He is pursuing a B.S. in Information and Science Technology at the College of Information Sciences and Technology with a focus in Design and Development of Applications.

 ### Wendy Davis
-Wendy Davis is a sophmore at Penn State majoring in Wildlife and Fisheries Science with a focus on wildlife stuides.
+Wendy Davis is a sophomore at Penn State majoring in Wildlife and Fisheries Science with a focus on wildlife stuides.